Sh1lovskiy/robo/docs/handeye.md

 # HANDEYE

 This document provides a structured, mathematical description of the full chain of transformations required to convert 2D pixel measurements and depth values into 3D robot base coordinates.
-Each mathematical step is detailed clearly and formally, with references to OpenCV and robotics literature included.
+It also outlines how the code base implements each step of the calibration and scanning pipeline.

+## Calibration & Scanning Pipeline

+1. **Capture RGB‑D frames and robot poses** – `calibration.capture.capture_dataset` combines `robot.controller.RobotController` with `robot_scan.capture.capture_rgbd` to record synchronized color/depth images and TCP poses.
+2. **Detect the calibration pattern** – `calibration.chessboard` and `calibration.charuco` locate board corners using OpenCV routines.
+3. **Estimate board pose** – for each frame `cv2.solvePnP` is invoked inside `calibration.base` to obtain the pattern pose relative to the camera.
+4. **Solve hand‑eye** – `calibration.charuco` and `calibration.chessboard` assemble camera↔robot pairs and call `cv2.calibrateHandEye`.
+5. **Build scan graph** – `robot_scan.skeleton.skeletonize_plane` and `robot_scan.graph.build_graph` turn a cropped point cloud into a traversal graph for motion planning.
+6. **Execute motion** – `robot_scan.motion.move_l` issues linear moves via the RPC interface in `robot.controller.RobotController`.

+The mathematical background for these steps is detailed below.

 ## 1. Full Coordinate Transformation Chain